asagrekin/GamesInOne/reports/Week5Report.md

 High Level Goal: Functioning interaction with the front end.
 Displaying, filtering, and sorting games based on user inputs.

 ### Frontend:
-Last Week's Goal: work on handling user interactions for the front end.
-Look into how to communicate between C++ and C# code.
-Complete by April 19.

-Progress: Created an add game screen to the UI, it is displayed when the user click on the "Add game" button.

-High Level Goal: Application is able to create a new game row based on what has been entered by the user in the add game screen.
+Last Week's Goal: Application is able to create a new game row based on what has been entered by the user in the add game screen.

+Progress:
+- Added image path text box in the Add Game Screen
+- created a new row with the information using user input
+- Able to Launch a game after clicking "start game"

+High Level Goal: Create connection with the back end, create file explorer for the add game screen.
 ### Database:
 Last Week's Goal: Get database working in context of app (i.e. meet requirements for what is stored based on back-end/front-end needs).